Menu

 • Increasing my exercise frequency to include more long walks in nature.

-Most people have lost too much thyroid function by the time they are diagnosed with hypothyroidism and Hashimoto’s, to ever be able to live without that crucial thyroid hormone replacement.
-And I’m sensible enough to recognise this.
 However, if my dose does end up reducing over time, and if my Hashimoto’s relapses and the antibodies rise again (which in all honesty, they can do for many reasons), I’ll be sure to cover it in my General Update blogs which you can find here.

 We’re Not All The Same

-It’s important that I also stress here just how individual we all are and how we all have our own ‘thyroid jigsaw puzzles‘ to piece back together.
+It’s important that I stress just how individual we all are and how we all have our own ‘thyroid jigsaw puzzles‘ to piece back together.
 Whilst my pieces consisted of specific supplementation, dietary changes and more, yours will most likely be made up on your own combination of puzzle pieces.

 It’s your responsibility to advocate for yourself in locating which things make up your thyroid jigsaw.
 What worked for me may or may not work for you.